matjojo/desire-paths/readme.md

 # Modpack use
 - Singleplayer: You can just add both the fabric and the mod jar files to any fabric modpack.
 - Multiplayer:  You'll want to add both the jars to the server at least.
 Technically the mods works when only on the server, but it will work a bit better when on server and client.

+# Future
+- gradual conversion from block to path
+- Support for more entities